bengisugelin/bengisugelin/README.md

 Hey there 👋

-I am Su, a Software/Geomatics Engineer 👩‍💻.
+I am Su, a Software Developer/Geomatics Engineer 👩‍💻.

 My career path is currently focused on **GIS** and  **Software Development** technologies.
 I am always striving to improve my skills and expand my knowledge base.